kperrynrel/time-shift-validation-hub/README.md

 		azimuth-tilt estimation.
 Each validation tests has its own unique row.
 	- file_test_link.csv: This file links unique file IDs to a particular validation_test ID (links files to the validation test that we want to run)

+/results/ folder: This folder contains files related to public and private reporting.
+Specifically, the data in time-shift-public-metrics.json would feed into a final 'public results' table with general information on the module run (average run speed, average MAE, requirements for running function, etc).
+The associated .png files in this folder would be used in private reporting and sent directly to the developer who submitted the module.